flock-eng/flock/documentation/postgres.md

 # Postgres

-We use Postgres as the primary database for the application.
-It runs through the Cloud Native PostgreSQL Operator.
+Postgres is the primary datastore for the application.

 ## Useful Commands